JeremieLitzler/vueschool-course/course-vue-3-composition-api.md

 - a list of props
 - a context object

-You define the props above the setup method in the same way we do it in the Options API.
+You can define the props above the setup method in the same way we do it in the Options API.
+But later in this article, we review the `defineProps` way with TypeScript.

 Inside the setup method, we accuess the props using the first parameter: